 Like A Local: Spectator's Guide to Ironman 70.3 Augusta

-IRONMAN week in Augusta is a local favorite.
-The city is buzzing with excitement as athletes from around the world swim, bike and run through our city in preparation for their 70.3 mile journey to greatness.
+IRONMAN 70.3 Augusta week is a local favorite.
+The city is buzzing with excitement as athletes from around the world swim, bike, and run through our city in preparation for their 70.3-mile journey to greatness.

 After several years of cheering on local athletes as they race to the finish, we've learned a thing or two about the best places to watch.
 We've also got the inside scoop on things you won't want to miss while you're in our city.